 Back to the point:

-3. What is the Weight Loss Goal and How Quick Do You Expect It?
+What is Your Weight Loss Goal and How Quickly Do You Expect It?

-Now this is probably the most important variable: what is your own goal for losing weight and how quick do you want it to happen.
+Now, this is probably the most important variable: what is your own goal for losing weight and how quickly do you want it to happen.
 If you’re starting any diet with the hopes of dropping a few pounds, or a lot, without a plan — your efforts may be doomed from the start?

 What is your goal?
-If it’s to lose about 5 pounds in a couple of months, that should be an achievable goal for most any one.
-In fact, you could probably reach that goal without much or any exercise at all?
+If it’s to lose about 5 pounds in a couple of months, that should be an achievable goal for most anyone just by changing your eating habits.

 Exercise is Vital to Weight Loss and Health

-However, exercising 20-30 minutes a day a few days a week could not only make that happen quicker, it could also be responsible for better health, lower blood pressure, and cholesterol.
+Exercising 30 – 60 minutes a day a few days a week will not only make weight loss that much quicker, but it will also bring better health, lower blood pressure, and cholesterol.

 On the other hand, if you plan to lose 25-30 pounds in that couple of months: you just changed the equation drastically, didn’t you?

-For this to happen, you’ll need a lot more exercise, and at some point you’ll need to turn to high intensity exercising.
-You should also plan on taking care that you are drastically altering your eating habits to both cut the foods that got you overweight, while eating foods to keep your energy levels up.
+You’ll need to turn to high-intensity exercising.
+You should also plan on taking care that you are drastically altering your eating habits for cutting the foods that got you overweight while eating foods to keep your energy levels up.

 How to bring it all together and make the right exercise choices to lose weight?

-Your own exercise plan is going to hinge on:
+How much exercise you start with is going to hinge on: